 Tourist leaflets and maps in good condition are returned to the display case in reception for reuse by other guests.

-We recycle glass, card, paper, plastics, foil, cooking & garden waste and remove recylable material from bedroom bins.
+We recycle glass, card, paper, plastics, foil, cooking & garden waste and remove recyclable material from bedroom bins.

-Plastic bottles are given as part of packed lunches and we ask for them to be recycled responsibly by guests.
+Plastic bottles are only included as part of packed lunches if guests do not provide their own water bottles and we ask for them to be recycled responsibly by our guests.

 Glass jam pots and aluminium lids are recycled.